 To verify your employment with the NDIS, your self-managed participant will need to register themselves as your employer through the NDIS Worker Screening Database.
 Once they have registered themselves and your employment has been verified, you will be assessed to work with children and to work for the NDIS.

-Further information regarding worker screening for self-managed participants and registering through the NDIS worker screening database is available through the NDIS Quality and Safeguards Commission website.
+Further information regarding worker screening for self-managed participants and registering through the NDIS worker screening database is available through the NDIS Quality and Safeguards Commission website (external link).

 Are there times when I cannot apply, and what are exclusion and presumed exclusion offences?